 The Implementation Plan

-As described in the section, "Report and Use Results " each program is asked to develop an implementation plan as part of the Academic Program Review process.
-This plan provides an ongoing map for assessing components of the program over time.
+As described in the section, "Report and Use Results" each program is asked to develop an seven-year implementation plan as part of the Academic Program Review process.
+This plan provides an ongoing map for assessing components of the program over the next APR cycle and becomes the foundation for the next six years of annual reporting.
 The implementation plan includes, but is not limited to, an action plan to achieve program maintenance outcomes (e.g., the study of anticipated student profile over the next six years) and program learning outcomes (e.g., study on student achievement of critical thinking skills).
 The table below includes elements of an implementation action plan with guiding questions and suggestions:

 |Plan Components||Guiding Criteria||Notes/Suggestions|

 |Program Mission/Goals||Include a Mission/Program Goals that describe what the students in the major will know, value, and be able to do upon graduation.||See the University Mission Statement|